 Artists shared some of the position of craft regarding micro-practitioners and the overwhelming complexity of funding, including identifying where practitioners fitted in.
 Everyone had spent the support that had been provided by the Scottish Government.
 On fiscal incentives, there was a need to look at public art commissioning and collecting, including existing art that has not been purchased, rather than new ideas.
 There was a need to utilise advice from the sector.
 Creative Scotland should not have a middle layer of administration.
-The Sculpture Placement Group had a sculpture adoption scheme which had enabled museums and galleries to purchase items.
-This could be extended to organisations that have a public value.
+The Sculpture Placement Group had enabled sculpture to be loaned to organisations.
 For the value of public art in the fiscal stimulus, not everything needed to be digital.

 Fashion and textiles covered a breadth of activities.
 Factories and micro-entities had furloughed their staff.
 Support was welcome but information was sometimes overwhelming.
 There was a broader challenge regarding consumer behaviour and the shift in shopping patterns.
 Fashion was focused around live events and buildings (shops).
 There was a need to move money into new ground.
 There was some good news for example in the significant amount of digital and opportunities in digital and immersive.
 The question was raised – what are we going to do with the high street and where do we go?